awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_43.md

   sudo apt-get install libusb-dev
   ```

-For general troubleshooting information, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.